microsoft/Nonprofits/ProductsAndServices/ActivisimAndAwareness/SocialListening/KeywordSentimentAnalysis/Microsoft-NewsTemplate/README.md

 ![Image](Resources/media/image52.png)

-The template uses many custom visuals built by MSR for effective information retrieval.
+The template uses many custom visuals built by Microsoft Research for effective information retrieval.
 On the left hand side we can see the topic clustering visual (this is the output of the Azure ML Topic web service).
 This visualizes all the clusters generated by the machine learning model with the size of the visual determined by how many documents are present in a cluster.
 We also visualize the top 3 keywords that are associated with a cluster across the center.

 The middle visual is the entity extraction visual that meaningfully represents the organizations, locations and people found inside the articles.
 This visual represents the output of the Azure ML entity web service.
 The colors of the entities are defined by the hex colors specified in the Entity Color field and the icons that appear next to each type of entity is specified by the Entity Class.